-Feather-light crepes, loaded American stacks and traditional galettes – we can’t get enough of the city’s pancakes.
+Feather-light crepes, loaded American stacks and traditional galettes – you’ll find loads of delicious ways to get your fill of pancakes in Leeds.

 Le Chalet, 31-32 Park Row, Leeds, West Yorkshire, LS1 5JD.

 You can fill your belly with a huge buttermilk pancake at Cha Lounge.
 There are three indulgent options to choose from.
-You can get yours topped with bacon and syrup or slathered in Nutella with sliced banana and a sprinkling of toasted cashews.
-For something a little different, why not tuck into extra-fruity blueberry pancakes, which come with Greek yoghurt, fresh strawberries and honey?
-Yum!
+You can get yours topped with bacon and maple syrup or slathered in Nutella with sliced banana and a sprinkling of toasted cashews.
+For something a little different, why not tuck into extra-fruity blueberry pancakes, which come with Greek yoghurt, fresh strawberries, chia seeds and honey?
+Delectable!

 Cha Lounge, 24-26 Dock Street, Leeds, West Yorkshire, LS10 1JF.